 On cabinets, White Dove is warm and welcoming.

-White Dove is a great shade for painting your countertops if you have warm shades in the kitchen.
+White Dove is a great shade for painting your cabinets if you have warm shades in the kitchen.
 Many colors of granite countertops and any number of backsplashes will look amazing when put next to White Dove cabinets.

 Typically, modern white accents in a kitchen favor cool whites.
 Quartz or marble countertops and traditional white subway tile tend to be pretty stark whites.
 If you have elements such as these, you may want to consider going with a different white paint color, as White Dove may appear dingy next to them.